zentrocdot/ComfyUI-Simple_QR_Codes/README.md

 ## Preface

-A distinction must be made between the terms node and node.
+<p align="justify">A distinction must be made between the terms node
+and node.
 In the Comfy registry there is a node registered.
-In this case this is the
-<code>ComfyUI-Simple_QR_Codes</code> node.
-Such a node can be installed
-using the ComfyUI Manager or using a terminal window and cloning the node to the correct directory.
-In case of my registered node, there are five different nodes are contained which can be used in a workflow
+In this case this is the <code>ComfyUI-Simple_QR_Codes</code> node.
+Such a node can be installed using the ComfyUI Manager or using a terminal window and cloning the node to the correct directory.
+In case of my registered node, there are five different nodes are contained which can be used in a workflow</p>

 ## Introduction